Sila María Calderón

-Sila María Calderón Serra (born September 23, 1942) is a Puerto Rican politician, businesswoman, and philanthropist who was the governor of Puerto Rico from 2001 to 2005.
-She is the first woman elected to that office.
-Prior to her term as governor, Calderón held various positions in the government of Puerto Rico, including the 12th Secretary of State of Puerto Rico from 1988 to 1989, and Chief of Staff to Governor Rafael Hernández Colón.
-She was also mayor of San Juan, the capital of Puerto Rico, from 1997 to 2001.
+Sila María Calderón Serra (born September 23, 1942) is a Puerto Rican politician, businesswoman, and philanthropist who served as the eighth democratically elected governor of Puerto Rico from 2001 to 2005.
+Calderón became the first female to be elected or serve as governor since the establishment of the office in 1508.
+She previously served as the mayor of San Juan, the capital municipality of Puerto Rico, from 1997 to 2001.
+She also held various positions in the government of Puerto Rico, including Secretary of State from 1988 to 1989.

 Early life and education

 Sila Calderón Serra was born in San Juan, Puerto Rico on September 23, 1942, to entrepreneur César Augusto Calderón and Sila Serra Jesús.
-Her maternal grandfather Miguel Serra Joy emigrated from Mallorca, Balearic Islands to Puerto Rico in the late 19th century with Calderón granted Spanish citizenship in 2012.
+Her maternal grandfather Miguel Serra Joy emigrated from Mallorca, Balearic Islands to Puerto Rico in the late 19th century which granted Calderón Spanish citizenship in 2012.
 She attended high school at the Colegio Sagrado Corazón de Las Madres in Santurce, Puerto Rico.
 In 1964 she graduated with honors from Manhattanville College in Purchase, New York, with a Bachelor of Arts degree in Government.
 She later attended the Graduate School of Public Administration at the University of Puerto Rico.